-ACT
+ACT OF THE

-ASSOCIATE PRESBYTERY OF PENNSYLVANIA,
+ASSOCIATE PRESBYTERY, OF PENNSYLVANIA.

-Concerning the Admission of Church Members to Communion.
-Passed at Philadelphia, April 28, 1791.
+Concerning the Admission of Church Members to Communion, Passed at Philadelphia, April 28, 1791.

-THE PRESEVTERY having taken into their serious consideration, a petition some time ago laid before them, requesting a more particular direction about the way in which ministers and sessions ought to proceed in the admission of such as apply to them for being received into church fellowship:
+THE PRESBYTERY having taken into their serious consideration, a petition some time ago laid before them, requesting a more particular direction about the way in which ministers and sessions ought to proceed in the admission of such as apply to them for being received into church fellowship:

-DECLARE, that though there is so much said in our DECLARATION and TESTIMONY, as may, with proper application to particular cases, be sufficient; yet, as far as possible to prevent disorder, and to assist all concerned in this matter, the Presbytery agree to transmit a copy of the following to the several sessions under their inspection.
+DECLARATION and TESTIMONY, as may, with proper application to particular cases, be sufficient; yet, as far as possible to prevent disorder, and to assist all concerned in this matter, the Presbytery agree to transmit a copy of the following to the several sessions under their inspection.